 Individual and Family Counseling

-LSS Counseling and Family Resources offers a full range of mental health services which integrate sound professional practices.
+LSS Behavioral Health Services offers a full range of mental health services which integrate sound professional practices.

-In the first sessions, in collaboration with your counselor you will set goals for your sessions and improvements in your life.
+In the first sessions, in collaboration with your therapist you will set goals for your sessions and improvements in your life.
 Establishing clear goals helps provide direction and lets you monitor progress.
-The exact direction of your counseling experience will depend on the issues you bring or wish to address in the counseling, your counselor's perspective, and the mutual goals you set for your work together.
+The exact direction of your counseling experience will depend on the issues you bring or wish to address in the counseling, your therapist's perspective, and the mutual goals you set for your work together.

 Typically, you will meet with your counselor for 45-minute sessions once a week or twice a month for a specified period of time.